reilabs/hieratika/docs/ALU Design.md

 Some of the implementations may be omitted if they do not reflect LLVM IR semantics for a given instruction.

-When the input IR will is parsed and a generic pointer is found, its concrete type must be inferred from the context, to allow matching with the proper implementation.
+When the input IR is parsed and a generic pointer is found, its concrete type must be inferred from the context, to allow matching with the proper implementation.
 For example this IR snippet:

 ```llvm
 %num = alloca [4 x i8], align 4